Janky spriting environment

 uflag signal

-uflag await not signal
+uflag await @unit not signal

 # this is how to do the network

-test condition, output variable test's @unit's flag for the specified condition uflag test == 0 lol
+test unit reference, condition, output variable test's @unit's flag for the specified condition uflag test @unit == 0 lol

 A. dead